greyhatmiddleman/kbfw-dev-enivronment/README.md

 ## Setup
 I suggest cloning all the firmware repos in a different developent folder, seperate from the host's qmk firmware path.
-Otherwise you can run the following commands to get the entire source repositories
+You can run the following commands to get the entire source repositories and setup your dev environment:

 ```
 mkdir -p ~/dev